ifti-khan/ifti-khan-portfolio/README.md

 CSS3 Validation -> [Visit Site]( https://jigsaw.w3.org/css-validator/)

 ### HTML5 & CSS3 Validation

 I have chosen to do the HTML5 and CSS3 validation first because this will reveal any non-compliant code within my project.
 If there is any non-compliant code this will be the first step of testing and debugging.

 #### Homepage (index.html)

+After running the HTML5 online validation, the results came in that my button elements could not be a descendant of the a element.

+PDF File Link Here With Errors -> [Visit PDF](#)

+To make the code compliant I had to remove the a element and contain the button element inside of a form element.
+I also had to put the href link in the form action and change the button type from button to submit.

+PDF File Link Here With No Errors -> [Visit PDF](#)

 #### Resume Page (my_resume.html)

+After running the HTML5 online validation, the results came in that I was using the center element which is obsolete and that I had to use CSS to center my elements.
+I was using an attribute incorrectly, I called it date-education and date-history.
+Another issue is that I mistakenly gave a bad value to one of the progress bars.
+PDF File Link Here With Errors -> [Visit PDF](#)

+To make the code compliant I got rid of the center elements and created a classes for the elements.
+Then I used the CSS the margin-left and margin-right auto to center my elements.
+I then fixed the attribute error very easily because I made a simple name mistake, because I had put date instead of data.
+The last fix was also easy and found in my JavaScript progress bar, I changed the bad value from 100% to 100.

+PDF File Link Here With No Errors -> [Visit PDF](#)

 #### Project Page (my_projects.html)

+After running the HTML5 online validation, the results came in same as my index.html that my button could not be a descendant from an a element.
+Also my comment line was too long and had to be shortened.

+PDF File Link Here With Errors -> [Visit PDF](#)

+To make the code compliant I had shortened the comment lines as well as removing the a elements.
+I then added in a form elements for the buttons and made the form actions linked to the websites URLs.

+PDF File Link Here With No Errors -> [Visit PDF](#)

 #### Contact Page (contact_me.html)

+After running the HTML5 online validation, the contact page came out with no errors.

+PDF File Link Here With No Errors -> [Visit PDF](#)

 ## Deployment

 ## Credits

 ### Content

 ### Media